The Legend of the Condor Heroes: Plot

-Guo Jing is honest, loyal and righteous, but slow-witted.
+Guo Jing is honest, loyal and righteous, but outwardly slow-witted.
 In contrast, Yang Kang is clever, but scheming and treacherous.
 They eventually meet each other and their respective lovers, Huang Rong and Mu Nianci.
 The main plot follows Guo Jing and Huang Rong's adventures and their encounters with the "Five Greats", the five most powerful martial artists in the wulin (martial artists' community).
 During their adventures, both Guo Jing and Huang Rong learn various martial arts techniques from the most powerful martial artists in wulin at that time.
 Guo Jing also discovers who was behind the death of his father.

-Meanwhile, Yang Kang plots with the Jurchens to conquer his native land, the Song Empire.
-Yang Kang refuses to acknowledge his Han ethnicity and is strongly driven to acquire wealth, fame and glory.
-His treachery is slowly unveiled throughout the novel in the encounters he has with Guo Jing and Huang Rong.
+Meanwhile, Yang Kang plots with the Jurchens to conquer his ancestral ground.
+Yang Kang refuses to acknowledge his Han ethnicity and is strongly driven to acquire wealth, fame, glory, and powerful skills.
+His treachery is slowly unveiled throughout the novel in the feuds he has with Guo Jing and Huang Rong.

 With Guo Jing's assistance, the Mongols conquers the Jin Empire and subsequently turn their attention towards the Song Empire.
-Guo Jing is unwilling to aid the Mongols in attacking his native land so he leaves them and returns to the Song Empire to helps his fellow Han people counter the impending Mongol invasion.
+Guo Jing is unwilling to aid the Mongols in attacking his ancestral ground, so he leaves them and returns to the Song Empire to help his fellow Han people counter the impending Mongol invasion.
 On the other hand, Yang Kang dies from poisoning after attempting to kill Huang Rong with a palm strike, but ends up hitting her spiked soft armour, which was accidentally stained with poison.
 He leaves behind Mu Nianci and their unborn son, whom Guo Jing names "Yang Guo".
 In the meantime, the Mongol invasion of the Song Empire is temporarily halted when Genghis Khan dies.